cheme/mydht/blog/tunnel.md

 * in the global service : best but means that the mydht is specific to tunnel (an inner service can be use and/or sending receiving from outside), plus in mydht global service can easily send query to peerstore or mainloop (especially using a subset on peerstore : probably need to create a second variant of subset being more random : currently subset is a mix of random and not random depending on implementation , which broke a lot of tests).
         Still having to keep a local cache of connected peer in global service is painfull and racy (only the cache in mainloop is fine).
 'RouteProvider' should be merge with the mainloop peer cache implementation, and use a synchronized connected peer cache (threading seems necessary).

-## with error mgmt

-This is fine to have a transport using it this way (error if send is in the transport interface)

-## considering unidirectional message mwith reply no cache

-Reply on the other hand is in no transport interface.
-If we consider that the tunneled message is opened in localstream, we could only reply from this local stream (the reply is done using next read bytes as header and we should not copy it to global service).
-So we need to make global service launchable from localservice (a shared inner service for tunnel content) so that we can directly reply (a query for the stream to mainloop is still needed) if possible (and proxy query to global otherwhise).
-This is close to the same use case as proxying.

-## considering unidirectional message with cached reply

-Cached reply means that proxy of reply required to query the globalservice for a shadower that have been insered when query has been proxied : ok (yet there is a possible race issue so global service will need to store those query?)

 ## Tunnel as a transport

 The first idea is to use tunnel as a transport as we could have implemented a transport between tor hidden services.
 * what match with mydht transport